Australia says satellite imagery in plane search 'indistinct'

 Australia has sent four search aircraft and two ships to an area south of the search zone in the southern Indian Ocean it identified earlier this week to search for the objects pinpointed by satellites.

-Water in the search area was "several thousand meters deep" and poor visibility in the area would hamper the search, although the weather was moderate, Young said.
+Water in the search area was "several thousand metres deep" and poor visibility in the area would hamper the search, although the weather was moderate, Young said.

 (Reporting By Jane Wardell; Editing by Paul Tait)